min-uuu/GoldenRabbit-BTT/README.md

 So I optimized and added more action.\
+All applescript is raplaced by the btt-widget and the settings are changed for performance.

 Then it uses only __'30MB'__ for run!!\
 There are lots of useful actions and it is very fest.\
 I hope you use this with happy.